Felixdiamond/christmas_tree/README.md

 # Christmas Tree 🎄

-This is a fun and festive console application that generates a beautiful Christmas tree.
-It's a perfect way to bring some holiday cheer to your terminal!
+Hey there!
+This is a fun little console app that prints a cute Christmas tree to spread some holiday cheer.
+I threw it together because I wanted a quick way to make my terminal more festive.

-## Features 🌟

-- Generates a random Christmas tree in your console.
-- The tree is decorated with snowflakes ❄️.
-(You can change this to any character or emoji you want!)

 ## How it Works ❄️

-The program uses the `rand()` function to randomly place snowflakes and spaces around the Christmas tree.
-The tree is then printed to the console using a series of `printf()` statements.
+It uses some simple logic to print a tree shape out of asterisks (*).
+Then it randomly scatters snowflake emojis ❄️ around to decorate it.

+The snowflakes are generated using the rand() function so it's different every time you run it.
+Kinda mimics a snowfall!

 ## Usage 🎁

-To run the program, simply compile it with a C compiler and execute the resulting binary.
-The program will continuously generate a new Christmas tree every 200 milliseconds, giving the illusion of a snowfall.
+You'll need a C compiler installed.
+Then run:

 ```bash
 gcc -o tree tree.c
 ./tree
 ```

-Have a merry Christmas! 🎅🏻
+It'll keep printing new trees every 200ms so it looks like it's snowing.

+Feel free to tweak the code and make your own versions!
+Add lights, garland, whatever.

+Have fun and happy holidays! 🎅🎄